 Launch Date: September 2018

 GAWA is advising the Fund Magallanes Impacto FIL, the first open-ended impact investing fund in Spain.
 Magallanes Fund focuses on financial inclusion in Latin America and Asia in its broad spectrum, including microfinance, SME finance and education finance.
 The Fund is managed by Magallanes Value Investors SGIIC, S.A., a leading fund management company in Spain.
 The Fund is supervised by the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores - CNMV).
 Learn more...

 Fund Size: EUR 120 mn (100% of target)

 Launch Date: December 2019

-Huruma Fund (in investment phase) has a rural & agricultural focus on Latin America & Africa.
+Huruma Fund (in an advanced investment phase) has a rural & agricultural focus on Latin America, Asia & Africa.
 The Fund enjoys a blended finance structure, with EUR 10 million first-loss tranche (EU funds, managed by COFIDES - Spanish Development Finance Institution) and EUR 20 million in concessional debt (AECID, Spanish Agency for International Development Cooperation), significantly reducing the risk for investors and enhancing the Fund’s target IRR.
 EUR 8 million in Technical Assistance (EU funds, managed by COFIDES) are available to investees, helping to truly impulse the social value of Huruma’s investments.
 Read more about Huruma here.